Kindergarten Class Page

 Carpool Numbers: Please work with your student to know and recognize their carpool number.
 It really helps carpool run smoothly when they can help us watch for their numbers.

-Carpool: If there is going to be any change in how your child will be picked up or where they will go after school (i.e. they usually go to Camp Trinity but you will be picking them up in carpool instead) PLEASE let your child’s homeroom teacher know ahead of time.
+Carpool: If there is going to be any change in how your child will be picked up or where they will go after school (i.e. they usually go to Camp Trinity but you will be picking them up in carpool instead) PLEASE let your child’s homeroom teacher know as soon as possible.

 - Uno Cards (Plunkett)